 In conjunction with Bank of Hawaii Family Sunday, the museum also holds a free Family Day at its location in Makiki Heights, with entertainment and an art activity.
-A free shuttle bus will run between the Honolulu Museum of Art and Spalding House, so you can enjoy two different events in one day.
+A free shuttle bus runs between the Honolulu Museum of Art and Spalding House, so you can enjoy both events in one day.

 Mālama Honua means “to care for the Earth.”
 Kids can create an environmentally friendly artwork that’s a reminder that we need to care for our island home.

 • Kids will create a hanging sculpture out of clay and wire to hold a small air plant.

 • Storytelling with Nancy Kulp: Noon-12:30pm and 2-2:30pm.
 Hear Nancy read The Island-Below-The Star, a tale similar to the Hōkūleʻa's journey about five brothers, each with a special gift of ocean navigation, who set their course by the signs of nature.
 Learn a Hawaiian song about caring for our island Earth!